johnodonnell123/johnodonnell123.github.io/pages/page_scrapy.md

         self.connection.close()
 ```

-In the process_item method we use our cursor object along with an INSERT statement to fill our table.
-I chose to use the .get( ) method instead of the usual indexing operator to avoid key errors.
-The changes are committed and we return our item.
+3) Pocess_item uses our cursor object along with an INSERT statement and populates the table.
+The .get( ) method is used to avoid key errors.
+Changes are committed and the item is returned.

 ```javascript
 def process_item(self, item, spider):